-This chapter gives a basic explanation of what the World Trade Organization (WTO) requires in terms of intellectual property (IP) in relation to medicines.
-It then briefly explains some of the flexibilities and safeguards possible under the WTO's Agreement on Trade-Related aspects of Intellectual Property Rights (TRIPS).
-The chapter notes the way in which countries can end up with stronger IP laws than TRIPS requires ('TRIPS-plus') and gives a simple explanation of some of the main TRIPS-plus provisions that can make medicines more expensive.
+This chapter gives a basic explanation of what the WTO requires in terms of intellectual property in relation to medicines.
+It then briefly explains some of the flexibilities and safeguards possible under the WTO Agreement on Trade-Related aspects of Intellectual Property Rights (TRIPS).
+The chapter notes the way in which countries can end up with stronger IP laws than TRIPS requires ("TRIPS-plus") and gives a simple explanation of some of the main TRIPS-plus provisions that can make medicines more expensive.